 How to Apply Application to Operate?

-Every person or entity who wants to engage in invasive cosmetic procedures should file an application for a Permit to Operate with the Excise LT Regulatory Division (ELTRD).
+Every person or entity who wants to engage in invasive cosmetic procedures should apply for a Permit to Operate with the Excise LT Regulatory Division (ELTRD).
 The applicant should accomplish the following:

 - Request Letter

-- Certificate of Securities and Exchange Commission, together with the Articles of Incorporation and By-laws for corporation and certificate of Registration with the Office of the Domestic Trade and Industry for the individual.
+- Certificate of Securities and Exchange Commission, together with the Articles of Incorporation and By-laws for corporation and certificate of Registration with the Domestic Trade and Industry Office for the individual.